More than 20 million people visit Amsterdam each year.

 The Curious Museums You Need to Visit in Amsterdam

 Whether you choose to check out thousands of smoking devices or create your own fluorescent art, you won’t have a dull moment in these curious museums.
-Discover some the most unusual things to do in Amsterdam.
+Discover some of the most unusual things to do in Amsterdam.

 - Electric Ladyland.
 Jimi Hendrix recorded an album with the same name, and you can bet that this museum has the Love Generation vibe as well.
 Electric Ladyland is Amsterdam’s amazing fluorescent light museum.
 Inside, you can discover peculiar items such as fluorescent minerals and UV light-sensitive rocks.
 But the coolest thing you can do is create your own glowing art.